 Other conditions that affect the success of surgery include not only whether the woman has scar tissue (adhesions) in her pelvis and whether she has other diseases in the pelvic area but also the surgeon's level of skill and experience.

 Risks of fallopian tube surgery include:

 - Scar tissue (adhesions) forming on the reproductive organs, causing them to bind to the abdominal wall or to other organs.

 Some fallopian tube problems can be treated with more than one type of surgery or procedure.
 Ask your doctor for his or her success rates (birth of a healthy baby), as well as national success rates, for any procedure you are considering.

-Hysterosalpingography may be performed 3 to 6 months after surgery, to check whether the tubes have been opened.
+Hysterosalpingography may be done 3 to 6 months after surgery, to check whether the tubes have been opened.

-If you do not become pregnant within 12 to 18 months following surgery, your doctor may do a laparoscopy to check the condition of your fallopian tubes or may refer you for
+If you do not become pregnant within 12 to 18 months following surgery, your doctor may do a laparoscopy to check the condition of your fallopian tubes or may refer you for in vitro fertilization (IVF).